-I say this because links meant to direct you to legitimate survey websites are now redirecting you to scam websites.
+The reason I say this is links meant to direct to legitimate survey websites are redirecting to various gambling websites.

-Because of the shady stuff I discovered, I cannot recommend this platform to anyone, and I feel it is a scam.
+In my opinion, because of the shady stuff I discovered, I cannot recommend this platform to anyone.

 Whether Survey Momma is a legit website and may have been hacked/hijacked, or Next Fusion (the parent company) is completely aware of the shady events on the site, I can’t really say.

-If you see any window that says “Mr Play” by all means DO NOT CLICK ON IT!
+If you see any window that says “Mr. Play” or anything that’s unusual or resembles gambling, by all means DO NOT CLICK ON IT!